-- The assets plus deferred outflows of resources of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$8,120,574. - The change in the District's total net position in comparison with the prior fiscal year was (\$109,835), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2019, the District's governmental funds reported combined ending fund balances of \$2,387,525, an increase of \$50,145 in comparison with the prior fiscal year.
-The total fund balance is non-spendable for prepaid items and deposits, restricted for debt service and assigned to operating reserves, future repairs and replacements, and subsequent year's expenditures and the remainder is unassigned fund balance.
+- The assets plus deferred outflows of resources of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$8,040,850. - The change in the District's total net position in comparison with the prior fiscal year was (\$79,724), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2020, the District's governmental funds reported combined ending fund balances of \$2,430,466, an increase of \$42,941 in comparison with the prior fiscal year.
+The total fund balance is non-spendable for prepaid items and deposits, restricted for debt service and assigned to operating reserves, future repairs and replacements, and subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.